Volkswagen Corrado: Variants

 Only five hundred were produced: 250 in Classic Green with a cream leather interior, and 250 in Mystic Blue, a colour unique to the Storm, with a black leather interior.

-An extremely rare special edition named the Corrado Campaign was launched and produced in 1992 only and was based on the first of the VR6 models, only six models were produced with just four cars surviving as of 2022.
+An extremely rare special edition based on the VR6, named the Corrado Campaign was launched and produced in 1992.
+Only six cars were produced with just four cars surviving as of 2022.
 The Campaign model was unique with Dusty Mauve Pearl Effect paint and a red brick leather interior.
-They were built as a prize as part of a dealer incentive to sell the most Karmann produced vehicles and all six cars were given to the top six dealerships in the United Kingdom as a bonus.
+They were built as a prize as part of a dealer incentive to sell the most Karmann-produced vehicles and all six cars were given to the top six dealerships in the United Kingdom as a bonus.

 The Corrado was offered in Japan at Yanase dealerships that specialize in North American and European vehicles, offering the 1.8 L engine with either the automatic or manual transmission.
 The larger VR6 would have been considerably more expensive to tax, as the engine was over two liters' displacement.

+Specifications

 Reviews

 Auto Express magazine describe it as "Regarded as one of VW’s best ever drivers’ cars".
 The VR6 model was listed as one of the "25 Cars You Must Drive Before You Die" by the British magazine Car, and 'By far the most desirable version of the Corrado' by Auto Express.

 In MSN Autos 'Cool Cars We Miss' feature they listed the Corrado among the top eight "Gone but not forgotten: a short list of cars once loved, still missed", describing it in the following manner: "The VW Corrado VR6 is coveted because of its seductive styling, road handling capabilities and its role as trailblazer, introducing the VR6 to the American market."

 In 1988, in the first incarnation of the BBC television show Top Gear, racing car driver and presenter Tiff Needell reviewed the Corrado in G60 form, giving it a positive review and stating that "Handling wise, the Corrado is classic front wheel drive, and it's really very, very good indeed."
 In November 2003, in Series 3 of the relaunched Top Gear, Richard Hammond identified the Corrado as a future classic, "a kind of classic waiting in the wings...
 I think it's really rather special... the result is fantastic," but countered with the comment that it "was too expensive, and nobody bought it."